 If our top-scoring Webers seem a bit steep, we’ve uncovered some very good performers that aren’t far behind Weber in terms of cooking performance and cost hundreds of dollars less.
 Standout examples include 2 models from Masport:

-The Raglan ($279): A good all-round small portable barbecue that unfortunately suffers from several ease-of-use niggles, notably manual-lighting and lack of protection of the single burner’s flame from wind.
+The Westhaven High Hood ($349): A good all-round small portable barbecue that unfortunately suffers from several ease-of-use niggles, notably it doesn’t have side panels to protect the flame from drafts and the stainless steel interior and exterior takes extra effort to clean after you've finished cooking.
 However, its low price makes it worth considering if you’re on a budget but want something more than your old camp stove this summer.

 From large patio-style models to smaller portable models, our latest test includes a barbecue to suit most people.